Oude Kerk (Delft)

-The Oude Kerk (Old Church), nicknamed Oude Jan ("Old John") and Scheve Jan ("Skewed John"), is a Gothic Protestant church in the old city center of Delft, the Netherlands.
-Its most recognizable feature is a 75-meter-high brick tower that leans about two meters from the vertical.
+The Oude Kerk (Old Church), nicknamed Oude Jan ("Old John") and Scheve Jan ("Skewed John"), is a Gothic Protestant church in the old city centre of Delft, the Netherlands.
+Its most recognisable feature is a 75-metre-high brick tower that leans about two metres from the vertical.

 History

 The Oude Kerk undergoing renovations in 2017.

-The Oude Kerk was founded as St. Bartholomew's Church in the year 1246, on the site of previous churches dating back up to two centuries earlier.
+The Oude Kerk was founded as St Bartholomew's Church in the year 1246, on the site of previous churches dating back up to two centuries earlier.
 The layout followed that of a traditional basilica, with a nave flanked by two smaller aisles.

 The tower with its central spire and four corner turrets was added between 1325–50, and dominated the townscape for a century and a half until it was surpassed in height by the Nieuwe Kerk (New Church).
 During its construction the foundations were not strong enough to support the building, and the church began to lean.
 As work continued, the builders tried to compensate for its lean on each layer of the tower, but to this day only the four turrets at the top are truly vertical.
 It is possible that the course of the adjacent canal had to be shifted slightly to make room for the tower, leaving an unstable foundation that caused the tilt.

-By the end of the 14th century, expansion of the side aisles to the height of the nave transformed the building into a hall church, which was rededicated to St. Hippolytus.
+By the end of the 14th century, expansion of the side aisles to the height of the nave transformed the building into a hall church, which was rededicated to St Hippolytus.
 The church again took on a typical basilican cross-section with the construction of a higher nave between about 1425 and 1440.

 The Delft town fire of 1536 and the turmoil of the Protestant Reformation brought a premature end to an ambitious expansion project led by two members of the Keldermans family of master builders.
 This construction phase resulted in the flat-roofed, stone-walled northern transept arm that differs markedly in style from the older parts.

+The Delft Thunderclap in 1654 shattered the majority of the church's stained-glass windows; in the course of Delft's repair, many of the windows were given ordinary glass panes while other windows were bricked up.

-The great fire, iconoclasm, weather, and the explosion of the town's gunpowder store in 1654 (see Delft Explosion) took their toll on the church and its furnishings, necessitating much repair work over the years.
+The great fire, iconoclasm, weather, and the Delft Thunderclap took their toll on the church and its furnishings, necessitating much repair work over the years.
 During one renovation, the tower turrets were rebuilt in a more vertical alignment than the leaning body below, giving the tower as a whole a slightly kinked appearance.
 The current stained-glass windows were crafted by the master glazier Joep Nicolas in the mid-20th century.

 Furnishings

-The church possesses three pipe organs, from the years 1857 (main organ), 1873 (north aisle) and 1770 (choir).
+The church possesses three pipe organs, from the years 1857 (main organ), 1873 (north aisle), and 1770 (choir).